-Professor Yang has previously served in a number of other academic leadership roles.
+Professor Yang is a non-resident Senior Fellow at the Chicago Council on Global Affairs.
+He engages in research collaboration through his directorship of the Institute of Governance at Shandong University in Qingdao.
+He previously served in a number of other academic leadership roles.
 Between 2010 and June 2016, he was the founding Faculty Director of the University of Chicago Center in Beijing, a university-wide initiative to promote collaboration and exchange between UChicago scholars and students and their Chinese counterparts.
 He also served as Chairman of the Political Science Department, Director of The Center for East Asian Studies, and Director of the Committee on International Relations of the University of Chicago.
 He also previously served as Director of the East Asian Institute at the National University of Singapore and Director of the Confucius Institute at the University of Chicago.

-Professor Yang is a member of the Committee of 100, a member of the National Committee on U.S.-China Relations, and a member of the China Committee of the Chicago Sister Cities International Program.
+Professor Yang is a member of the Committee of 100 and a member of the National Committee on U.S.-China Relations.
 He is also on the Advisory Board of the Paulson Institute at the University of Chicago.
 He is a frequent public speaker and was a contributor to the Chicago Council on Global Affairs report The United States and the Rise of China and India (2006).
 Professor Yang has served on the editorial boards of leading journals in political science and China studies.
 He has been a co-director of the University of Chicago Workshop on East Asia: Politics, Economy and Society.